99robots/99robots-custom-functions-starter-kit/readme.txt

 == Changelog ===

 = 2.1.7 = 2022-05-08
-* Updated to make compatible with WordPress 6.0.1
+* Updated and Tested to make compatible with WordPress 6.0.1

 = 2.1.6 = 2021-15-09
 * Updated to make compatible with WordPress 5.8.1